 If your employer offered you an additional 3% annual raise on your salary, would you accept it?
 My guess is that your response is: “Yeah, bring it on!”.

-In general, employer contributions may range anywhere from 2% to 6% or more of your annual salary.
+In general, employer contributions can range anywhere from 2% to 6% or more of your annual salary.

 As much as this may sound implausible, it does occur more often than one would imagine.
 Estimates show that over $3 billion potential employer contributions are being missed by Canadian employees because they are not making the required matching contributions to qualify for them.